fatima13kh/TourScape-Frontend/README.md

 ## 🌟 Why This Project?

-I built **TourScape** to create a digital marketplace that bridges the gap between tour providers and travelers.
+We built **TourScape** to create a digital marketplace that bridges the gap between tour providers and travelers.
 The platform empowers tour companies to reach wider audiences while giving customers a trusted way to discover and book unique travel experiences with verified providers.

 ---